If chicken of the woods mushrooms taste like chicken, then it only makes sense that a lobster mushroom would taste like lobster, right?

 How to Clean and Store Lobster Mushrooms

 First, you’ll need to prep them.
-This involves cleaning them since lobster mushrooms tend to trap a lot of dirt in their concave-shaped caps and cracks.
+This involves cleaning them since lobster mushrooms tend to trap much dirt in their concave-shaped caps and cracks.

-Then place them in an airtight container or ziplock bag and freeze them.
-To avoid ruining them, you should complete this entire process in the shortest time possible.
-But do make sure that any mushrooms that you rinsed off are dry before freezing them.
+Once the mushrooms are clean, place them in an airtight container or ziplock bag and freeze them.
+To avoid ruining them, you should complete this entire process as soon as possible.
+But make sure that any mushrooms you rinsed off are dry before freezing.

 Alternatively, you can also dehydrate these mushrooms.
 See my article entitled How to Dehydrate Mushrooms, a Complete Guide, to learn more about dehydrating mushrooms.

-One more warning — any leftover lobster mushroom dish that you cook should be eaten within a day, even if you put it in the fridge.
-While I have never had any issues with lobster mushrooms, there are rumors that people have gotten sick from cooked mushrooms that had spoiled.
+One more warning — any leftover lobster mushroom dish you cook should be eaten within a day, even if you put it in the fridge.
+While I have never had any issues with lobster mushrooms, there are rumors that people have gotten sick from cooked mushrooms that have sat around for a few days.
 Better safe than sorry.

 Health Benefits of Lobster Mushrooms